CVE-2026-14380: CWE-95 Improper Neutralization of Directives in Dynamically Evaluated Code (Eval Injection) in HMBRAND DBI

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until a fix is available, avoid using untrusted input to set the Profile attribute, and do not expose DBI::Gofer or DBI::ProxyServer services to untrusted networks.
-Monitor vendor channels for official patches or updates.
+Until an official fix is available, avoid using untrusted input for the Profile attribute, do not expose DBI::Gofer or DBI::ProxyServer services to untrusted networks, and restrict environment variables such as DBI_PROFILE.
+Monitor vendor channels for patches or official mitigations.

 Technical Details